cagkangrsy/airbnb_price_prediction/README.md

 ## License

-The data is taken from http://insideairbnb.com/get-the-data for each city and compiled into a single dataset
+The data is taken from http://insideairbnb.com/get-the-data for each city and compiled into a single dataset.
+The link to datasets used in the notebooks can be accessed from notebbook_data.txt

 ---